Anchorsify/Anchorsify.github.io/_summons/Hare.md

  - Speed: 10 + X * 5
  - Seal Speed: 25

 You summon X Yojimbo, up to a maximum of 3.
+You can summon Yojimbo twice a week (rather than once a week), and may even do so during the same battle.

 ###### 2. Behavior
 Trained as unified bodyguards, the caste of Yojimbo are the warriors who protect the lesser rabbits.
 They are trained in martial skills and despite their size can pack quite a punch.
 They each wear swords and will fight for you though will not attack the innocent.